jboursiquot/maildis/README.md

 # Maildis

 Maildis is a command line bulk email dispatching tool.
-It uses ERB templates and comma-separated values (CSV) files as a merge mechanism.
+It supports HTML and plain text templates and CSVs for recipients and merge fields.
 It relies on SMTP information you provide through your own configuration file.
-Subject, sender, path to CSV, path to ERB templates (HTML and plain) are all configurable through YAML.
+Subject, sender, path to CSV and path to the templates are all configurable through YAML.

 ## Installation